Stable-Baselines-Team/stable-baselines3-contrib/docs/modules/tqc.rst

 TQC
 ===

-Controlling Overestimation Bias with Truncated Mixture of Continuous Distributional Quantile Critics.
+Controlling Overestimation Bias with Truncated Mixture of Continuous Distributional Quantile Critics (TQC).
-This paper build on SAC, TD3 and QR-DQN, making use of quantile regression to predict a distribution for the value function (instead of a mean value).
+This paper builds on SAC, TD3 and QR-DQN, making use of quantile regression to predict a distribution for the value function (instead of a mean value).
 It truncates the quantiles predicted by different networks (a bit as it is done in TD3).
-This is for continuous actions only.

 .. rubric:: Available Policies